-There’s an area in Quy Nhon where you can see many sand hills on both sides of the road.
-Brought together by the sea wind, these hills form spectacular mini desserts where local people and tourists sometimes come over for fun activities such as downhill sliding.
+There’s an area in Quy Nhon Vietnam where you can see many sand hills on both sides of the road.
+Brought together by the sea wind, these hills form spectacular mini deserts where local people and tourists sometimes come over for fun activities such as downhill sliding.

 Eo Gio (The Windy Pass)

 Eo Gio is certainly my favorite attraction in Quy Nhon.
 It would have taken us around 30 minutes to ride from our hotel near the city center to Eo Gio on our motorbike; however, the roads were surprisingly spacious and deserted so we arrived there in only 20 minutes.